• Top List

 54237Arsenal, West Brom, Portsmouth

-The two-time Premier League winner also had spells with West Brom and Portsmouth before retiring from the game in 2012.
+With two Premier League titles under his belt, Kanu also made notable contributions during his stints with West Brom and Portsmouth before bidding farewell to the game in 2012.

 Summary